yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-oct-2021/index.md

 	"./otnearest.png"
 >}}

 `Bilinear` is our combat tested default option.
-It's very good for downsampling and like `Nearest Neighbor`, it has a very low performance cost.
+It's very good for downsampling and like `Nearest Neighbor`, it has almost no performance cost.
 It’s a great all-rounder.
 If you have a 1080p display, we recommend `Bilinear` with a 2X resolution multiplier.

-`Bicubic` can produce better downsampling results than bilinear, but at a slightly higher performance cost.
+`Bicubic` can produce better downsampling results than `Bilinear`, but at a slightly higher performance cost.
 We recommend it for 2X or 3X multipliers on 1080p displays.

 {{< single-title-imgs-compare
 	"The Legend of Zelda: Breath of the Wild (Bilinear Vs. Bicubic)"